aliquot-agrotech/CARBONCUBE-KE-Rails/README.md

 ## Introduction

 This repository contains a Ruby on Rails application designed for an eCommerce platform.
-It includes various models and relationships to manage users, vendors, products, orders, and more.
+It includes various models and relationships to manage users, vendors, ads, orders, and more.

 ## Prerequisites